Common Lisp the Language, 2nd Edition

 test to be used; these are called termination arguments.
 If

-is specified, counting continues only so long as the
+:upto is specified, counting continues only so long as the

-is specified, counting continues only so long as the
+:below is specified, counting continues only so long as the

-numbers generated are less than :below
+numbers generated are less than :below.
+If

-is specified, counting continues only so long as
+:downto is specified, counting continues only so long as

-the numbers generated are greater than or equal to :downto
+the numbers generated are greater than or equal to :downto.

-is specified, counting continues only so long as
+If :above is specified, counting continues only so long as

-the numbers generated are greater than :above
+the numbers generated are greater than :above.
+If

-is specified, it must be a non-negative integer and
+:length is specified, it must be a non-negative integer and

 the output series has this length.